mudassir-ahmed/blog/matlab-getting-started/index.md

 | `save filename variable` | Save data                                          |
 | `who`                    | Show variables in the current scope                |
 | `whos`                   | Show variables in the current scope with more info |

+Watch out: in Octave/MATLAB vectors are not zero-indexed i.e. they start at one

 ## Manipulating data (matrices)